 How to Become a Social Worker in Missouri

-The Missouri Committee for Social Work offers four licenses for social workers.
-The minimum education requirement to become a licensed social worker is a bachelor’s degree in social work (BSW) but advanced licenses require a master’s degree in social work (MSW).
-The following details the different educational options for individuals seeking licensure as social workers.
+The Missouri Committee for Social Workers offers four different licenses for social workers.
+The minimum education requirement to become a licensed social worker is a bachelor’s degree in social work (BSW), while advanced licenses require a master’s degree in social work (MSW).
+The following guide details the different education options for individuals seeking licensure as social workers.

 Bachelor of Social Work (BSW)

-To become a licensed bachelor social worker (LBSW), you must have a BSW from a school accredited by the Council on Social Work Education (CSWE).
-In Missouri, 15 schools are CSWE-accredited.
+To receive a licensed baccalaureate social worker (LBSW) license in Missouri, you must hold a BSW from a program accredited by the Council on Social Work Education (CSWE).
+In Missouri, 22 BSW programs currently hold CSWE accreditation.
 BSW programs introduce students to the social work profession by exposing them to human behavior, social work theory, and research courses.
-Most BSW programs require field practice that allow students to gain hands-on social work experience.
+Most BSW programs also require field practice, which allows students to gain hands-on social work experience.

 Master of Social Work (MSW)

-To practice advanced social work or to become a licensed clinical social worker (LCSW) in Missouri, individuals must have an MSW from a CSWE-accredited college or university.
-This advanced degree must also be accredited by the CSWE.
-Seven universities and colleges in Missouri offer CSWE-accredited MSW programs.
+To practice advanced social work under a licensed master social worker, licensed clinical social worker (LCSW), or licensed advanced master social worker license in Missouri, you must possess an MSW from a CSWE-accredited college or university.
+Twelve universities and colleges in Missouri offer CSWE-accredited MSW programs.
 Most MSW programs offer advanced standing to students who already possess a BSW, enabling them to complete the graduate program in one year as opposed to the two years it normally takes.

 Steps for Becoming a Licensed Social Worker in Missouri

-3. Receive your LBSW license from the Missouri Committee.
+3. Receive your LBSW License from the Committee.